 Unless restricted by certain visa status, all students are eligible for all on campus jobs, regardless of their financial status.
 International students (non-resident aliens) may not work off campus unless they have applied for and received work authorization form the United States government.
 (An F-1 visa does not give work authorization).
 Off campus work study positions are available only to U.S. citizens on financial aid with a federal work study component.

 All student employees are limited to working no more than 20 hours per week in on campus jobs during the academic year.
 The only exception is when there is a full week when school is not in session.
-Specifically, February recess, Spring recess, and full weeks of December recess.
+Specifically, February recess, Spring recess, Summer recess, and full weeks of December recess.
 During these time periods only, students can work up to 40 hours per week.

 Important Employment Documents